imaris/imglib2-imaris-bridge/index.md

 ## ImarisApplication API
 [`ImarisApplication`](apidocs/com/bitplane/xt/ImarisApplication.html)
-wraps Imaris XT `IApplicationPrx` and represents one particular Imaris instance.
+wraps ImarisXT `IApplicationPrx` and represents one particular Imaris instance.

 [`ImarisApplication`](apidocs/com/bitplane/xt/ImarisApplication.html)
-comprises methods that mirror methods of the Imaris XT `IApplicationPrx` proxy, for creating/getting/showing datasets.
-You can also use [`ImarisApplication.getIApplicationPrx()`](apidocs/com/bitplane/xt/ImarisApplication.html#getIApplicationPrx--) to access the underlying Imaris XT proxy for accessing functionality not covered by ImgLib2-Imaris-Bridge (either directly or through [*EasyXT*](https://github.com/BIOP/EasyXT-FIJI)).
+comprises methods that mirror methods of the ImarisXT `IApplicationPrx` proxy, for creating/getting/showing datasets.
+You can also use [`ImarisApplication.getIApplicationPrx()`](apidocs/com/bitplane/xt/ImarisApplication.html#getIApplicationPrx--) to access the underlying ImarisXT proxy for accessing functionality not covered by ImgLib2-Imaris-Bridge (either directly or through [*EasyXT*](https://github.com/BIOP/EasyXT-FIJI)).